sklf/USTC_lab/content/en/authors/WenxuanLi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Master Students
+- Ph.D.
+Students
 ---
-This is WenxuanLi,a Master Students of Artificial Intelligence in USTC,My research interest lies in Wireless Sensing and recent work is Fall Detection
+This is WenxuanLi,a Ph.D.
+Students of Artificial Intelligence in USTC,My research interest lies in Wireless Sensing and recent work is Fall Detection